Twelve taken to hospital over chemical odor at California hotel

 Authorities ordered the evacuation of the garage and the first floor of the hotel.
 A hazardous materials team found swimming pool chemicals at the hotel but their containers were intact, and the team could not identify the source of the odor, according to the fire department.

-Guests were allowed back into the evacuated parts of the hotel just after midnight, a fire department statement said.
+Guests were allowed back into the evacuated parts of the hotel just after midnight.

-The Westin said in a statement, “We are pleased that all guests and associates who were initially taken to the hospital to be checked have been released.”

-An investigation of the cause of the odor will continue, the hotel statement said.

-Reporting by Alex Dobuzinskis in Los Angeles; Editing by Daniel Wallis and Dan Grebler
+The hotel’s general manager could not immediately be reached for comment.
+(Reporting by Alex Dobuzinskis in Los Angeles; Editing by Daniel Wallis and Dan Grebler)